kurron/jvm-development-environment/README.md

 This project creates a virtualized development environment tailored to JVM developers.
-You must have both VirtualBox and Vagrant installed.
-To use all you have to do is issue the `vagrant up` command.
+You must have both [VirtualBox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) installed.
+To use this environment all you have to do is issue the `vagrant up` command.
 That will start the creation of the virtual machines.
 Once the process is complete, you can log into the desktop using `vagrant\vagrant` as credentials.